 Thomson joined Airdrieonians in the 1998 close season where he was second choice keeper for two seasons, making 34 starts.
-In 2000 he joined Dunfermline Athletic where he was again backup goalkeeper for three seasons, ending his playing days in 2003 with a loan spell at Brechin City.
+In July 2000 he joined Dunfermline Athletic where he was again backup goalkeeper for three seasons, making 15 appearances before ending his playing days in 2003 with a loan spell at Brechin City.

-In 2004 Scott began a second career in football as goalkeeping coach at Dunfermline, moving to Dundee United in 2006 and Hibernian in 2009.
+In 2004 Scott began a second career in football as goalkeeping coach at Dunfermline Athletic, moving to Dundee United in 2006 and Hibernian in 2009.
 In 2014 he was appointed goalkeeping coach at Ross County.

 Scott’s son Robbie was also a Scottish League goalkeeper, starting his career at Celtic and playing at all levels of Scotland’s youth international setup before joining Raith Rovers, the club where his father made his name, in 2018.